bkup/SlackShell/README.md

 Closes the shell and connection.

 #### cd \<path>
-Changes the directory of the main process.
+Changes the directory in the contect of the main process.
 Relative paths can be used (e.g. cd ..)

 #### sleep \<int>
 Changes the sleep time.